Qtrain/Thinkful/README.md

 <p>For this project, you will clone the landing page of a startup called Karma .
 Since Karma is a live startup that regularly updates their site, the link above will send you to a previous version of Karma's site.</p>

 <h3>Project 3 - JQuery</h3>
 <p>Created a web page that loads a hello world dialog.
-Also gathered some examples from w3c on JQuery selectors, effects and events.<p>
+Also gathered some examples from w3c on JQuery selectors, effects and events.</p>
 <h5>To-do</h5>
 - Go back over notes
 - add more effects